-Three major programming projects (written in C#) will need to be completed using Visual Studio 2010 or 2012.
+Three major programming projects (written in C#) will be completed using Visual Studio 2013.
 You should expect to spend a significant amount of time on each project.
 These projects will require you to integrate the information learned in class to produce a non-trivial Windows application.

 All projects will be completed in pairs that will be assigned by the instructor.
 Pair programming may be use but is not necessary.
 Teams will utilize git for version control and will submit all versions of their code to GitHub.com.
-One student from each team must also submit a README file to Easel which describes what their program does, what version of VS was used, any known bugs the software may contain, and the percentage of work that each teammate has performed.
+One student from each team must also submit a README file to Easel which describes what their program does, any known bugs the software may contain, and the percentage of work that each teammate has performed.
 Ideally the percent is 50/50, but if one teammate contributes more code or effort, the percentage should be adjusted accordingly.
 The percentage will be used in determining each student's overall grade on the project.
 The instructor will also examine the GitHub source history which should give an accurate picture of who did what (and when) in developing the software.
 No changes to the software should be made after the README file has submitted to Easel.